nais/handbook/docs/technical/iam/README.md

 The instance is available at <https://auth.nais.io>.

 A web console is available at <https://auth.nais.io/ui/console>, but is only intended as a view-only interface for the Nais team.
 Configuration and management should instead be done through Terraform whenever possible.

+To access the Console, you must authenticate with your `@nais.io` user.
+Users have no permissions by default.
+Ask a privileged member of the team if you need further access.

 ### Concepts